 All of us have stories about not being good enough and narratives about the parts of ourselves that love ones labeled inadequate or a burden.
 As we experiencing these heartbreaking moments time and time again, we can’t help but believe them to be truths.
 Instead of a person’s opinion of you, it becomes a fact.
 And once that happens, the true torture begins.
 We begin to criticize ourselves.

 It’s incredibly difficult for me to enjoy my own accomplishments.
 Before I started therapy, a setback in my business didn’t mean I made a human mistake that I could learn from, it meant I was worthless.
 Deep down, that’s how I felt.
 And when my business was succeeding, I hid my success because I felt no one could give two shits.

 The voice inside beat me up telling me that I am not good enough.
 It has taken years of work to be kind to myself.
 To stop searching for approval that I wouldn’t allow myself to enjoy or receive when it was offered.

 What Happened When I Got Into A Relationship?

 Since my mind was focused on only seeing what was wrong with me, what is missing, and not appreciate what is there, it became impossible for me to rejoice in the delight of love my partner gave me.

-There was a soul crushing pressure to measure up leading me to buy gifts and smoother my partner in affection, instead of relaxing and enjoying the amount I had.
-Since I feared being inadequate for her love, I behaved in ways that overwhelmed her and pushed her away.
+There was a soul-crushing pressure to measure up leading me to buy gifts and smoother my partner in affection, instead of relaxing and enjoying the amount I had.
+Since I feared to be inadequate for her love, I behaved in ways that overwhelmed her and pushed her away.
 Making my deepest fear a reality.

 I also ended up attracting partners who saw my gifts of emotional availability as turds.
 I was called needy and hopelessly romantic.
 Granted I was.
 In part due to my beliefs about myself and in part due to these beliefs attracting women who didn’t treasure my gifts.